 Officially called supply chain management or transportation and logistics, this industry solves the problems related to how all of the goods we buy online or in person are stored, retrieved, and delivered.
 And it is a booming business.
 An article in Material Handling & Logistics reports the industry has grown more than 90% since 2000.
 In 2020 alone, the industry added over 100,000 jobs while other sectors struggled.

 Jobs are plentiful at all levels in a warehouse, and the pay is above average for many of those jobs, but for the best opportunities and best pay, you’ll want to start at the top with managerial jobs in a warehouse.
-With a mean annual pay of $105,580, warehouse management jobs have an expected growth of 8% between 2020 and 2030 (bls.gov).
+The Bureau of Labor Statistics reports that in 2022, warehouse managers earned an average of $108,910 per year, with the top 10 percent making $169,070.
+The BLS also predicts that warehouse management positions are expected to increase 8 percent by 2031.

 What Does a Warehouse Manager Do?